realworldocaml/book/en/classes.md

 ((typ ocaml)(name classes-async/drawable.ml))
 ```

-We first define our `shape` object type to include a `draw` method, and a
+We first define our `drawable` object type to include a `draw` method, and a
 reference to a list of shapes to display them.
 Any shapes in that list will be
 drawn on the display at regular intervals via the `repaint` function.
 Finally,
-we also define an `open_display` function to open a graphical display and
+we also define an `open_display` function to open a graphical display.

-ensure that the Async scheduler is running.
+### Create some simple drawable shapes

 Now let's create a new module that contains classes for making squares and
 circles.
 We include an `on_click` method for adding event handlers to the